Chilwell: Since 1900

 Chilwell War Memorial Hall and Institute was opened on 3 May 1924.
-It was built to commemorate the memory of the gallant men of the village who scarified their lives during the Great War.
+It was built to commemorate the memory of the gallant men of the village who sacrificed their lives during the Great War.
 The Hall and Institute was established to be a place for assembly and recreation for the community and surrounding neighbourhoods, and still offers many activities to meet this aim.

 Chilwell School is located off Queens Road West adjacent to the golf course.
 It shares a site and facilities with the Chilwell Olympia Sports Centre.
 Prior to construction of the school in the 1970s, this area was Kirk's Farm.
 It had remained undeveloped as the land has a high water table and poor drainage.
 A hectare of the school grounds was not drained for playing fields and is now the Chilwell Meadow nature reserve managed by the Nottinghamshire Wildlife Trust as a rare example of a "wet meadow" of unimproved grassland.

 Parts of the golf course are also sites of importance for nature conservation; there has been some work in recent years to remove non-native species in the golf course planting, to improve native biodiversity.